 My favorite paper for every image.
 The fine art paper I use is a 100% acid free archival cotton rag that has a matte, smooth surface without reflections and glare.
 Images printed on this paper are slightly subdued, but still have brilliant colors, deep blacks, contrast, and perfect reproduction of details.
 The look and feel of this paper is artistic and luxurious.
 The cotton rag paper is perfect when you want a classic fine art look.

 Photographic paper is a more affordable alternative to traditional fine art paper.
-The photo paper I use is professional grade and has a subtle “pebble” texture and a slight sheen without being glossy.
-The lustre surface results in strong, bright, vibrant prints with crisp, rich colors and depth.
+The lustre photo paper I use for my travel photography prints is professional grade and has a subtle “pebble” texture and a slight sheen without being glossy.
+This surface results in strong, bright, vibrant prints with crisp, rich colors and depth.
 The look and feel of this paper is that of a photographic print.